CatCares/CatCares_ML/README.md

 </p>

 ### Conclution
-From this simple model and after testing with several objects, we managed to detect the ringworm disease.
+From this simple model and after testing with several objects, we succeed to detect the ringworm disease.